juancamilowong/task-cli/README.md

 This task tracker allows you to add, update and change the status of your daily tasks

+## Prerequisites

+Before you begin ensure you have the following installed:

+- Python 3.10 or higher
+- Pandas
+- an accessible terminal

 ## Usage
 ### Initialization
 Initialization command to run the CLI